 “No, no, I’m sure he did.”

 It felt awkward to them both, recalling the day which had, all these years later, turned out to be kind of a lie.
 With a sudden sigh, Mom pulled Mandy tight, and held back tears.
 She’d had no hesitation about her wedding; no doubts about the man she was marrying, or even for a moment thought the marriage would end.
-Of course she had to get married, anyway, before anyone realized she was pregnant.
-Her tummy, still flat, but she was throwing up every morning… “Just nerves, Mother,” she’d said.
-Funny thing−her mother was just about the same age as she was now.
-But long gone, and her father too.
-Cancer, both.
+Of course, she had to get married, anyway, before anyone realized she was pregnant.
+Her tummy was still flat, but she was throwing up every morning.
+“Just nerves, Mother.”
+Funny thing—her mother had been just about the same age as she was now.
+Long gone, and her father too; cancer, both.

 “I’ll wait for the others to get up.
 But I’d love coffee.”

-For about half an hour they discussed last-minute details; specifically, that Dad was flying in and would be spending a few days in town.
-Mom didn’t know if the girls knew that Dad had recently moved in with someone named Fran.
-She’d been devastated.
-That he wasn’t just seeing someone—he was serious.
-It felt so unfair: he was the one who broke five hearts, and then he got to find happiness with someone new?
-“I never meant to hurt you,” he scattered over the conversation four times after he told her.
+For half an hour they discussed last-minute details; specifically, that Dad was flying in and would be spending a few days in town.
+Mom hadn’t yet told the girls that Dad had recently moved in with someone named Fran.
+It was devastating that he wasn’t just seeing someone but was serious.
+So unfair—he was the one who broke five hearts, and then he got to find happiness with someone new.
+“I never meant to hurt you,” he scattered over their most recent conversation four times.
 As if not meaning to hurt her allowed him this stroke of good fortune.
 How she wished she could have said, I’m seeing someone, too.
 She almost did, she almost told the flat-out lie.
-Instead, she said “Please don’t bring her to the wedding,” and he said “No, no, of course not.”
-That he had known not to gratified her a tiny bit; but still, he would be like a stranger to her, this man with whom she’d shared a bed, a home, countless meals, and four children.
+What she said was, “Please don’t bring her to the wedding,” and he said “No, no, of course not.”
+That he had known not to was a tiny bit gratifying; but still, he would be like a stranger to her, this man with whom she’d shared a bed, a home, countless meals, and four children.
 Was Fran younger?
 Pretty?
 Glamorous, or one of those women who looked adorable without makeup?
 Was she athletic, or…